Rated 'Excellent' on Trustpilot

-Effects of stress & anxiety - latest research
+Effects of stress & anxiety - latest customer survey

-Effects of stress & anxiety - latest research
+Effects of stress & anxiety - latest customer survey

-Stress and anxiety affect all of us - our research of over 12,000 people shows just 4% of people describe themselves as ‘stress-free’.
-While 48% describe their stress as manageable, 48% say their stress levels are ‘high’ or ‘overwhelming’, so we conducted in-depth research of more than 500 people to understand the impact of stress and anxiety, the symptoms, and the most effective methods to overcome stress and anxiety.*
+Stress and anxiety affect all of us - our customer survey of over 12,000 people shows just 4% of people describe themselves as ‘stress-free’.
+While 48% described their stress as manageable, 48% said their stress levels are ‘high’ or ‘overwhelming’, so we surveyed more than 500 people to understand the impact of stress and anxiety, the symptoms, and methods to overcome stress and anxiety.*

 Mental health is a global problem